Premier League predictions: Jones Knows is backing Manchester City and Liverpool to draw on Super Sunday showdown

-Match highlights of every Premier League game this season to be shown on the Sky Sports website and app; watch Newcastle vs Wolves, Aston Villa vs Tottenham, Norwich vs Burnley and Manchester City vs Liverpool live on Sky Sports
+Match highlights of every Premier League game this season to be shown on the Sky Sports website and app; watch Aston Villa vs Tottenham, Norwich vs Burnley and Manchester City vs Liverpool live on Sky Sports

-Our tipster Jones Knows previews the weekend as he unleashes his tips, analysis and predictions on all 10 Premier League games.
+Our tipster Jones Knows previews the weekend as he unleashes his tips, analysis and predictions on the Premier League games.

-Eddie Howe has only lost one of his 10 Premier League home matches with that solitary defeat coming at the hands of Manchester City.
-The positive atmosphere at St James' Park and around the club in general is certainly creating a tough environment for visiting teams.
-Three straight defeats have stalled their progress towards safety but all of those setbacks came on the road.
-A return to home comforts on Friday night under the lights should see them snap that losing run.

-Joe Willock is a player who has landed us a couple of touches this season and his goalscorer prices with Sky Bet remain juicy enough to attack again.

 The results of last week's betting angles and predictions were profitable but in typical style, the chosen angle that was used as the headline let us down.
 "Sancho to star in a Man Utd win" was all sorts of wrong with United - and Sancho in particular - turning in a performance that once again sent out alarm bells ringing for the problems behind the scenes at the club.